 You can also travel across to Ngari Prefecture and visit Mount Kailash, a holy pilgrimage site for followers of Hinduism, Buddhism, Jainism and Bon (an ancient religion that was prevalent in Tibet before the advent of Buddhism).

-Some of the important summer festivals are Saga Dawa, Shoton, Gyantse Horse Racing Festival and Tashilhunpo Tangkha Festival.
+Some of the important summer festivals in tibet are Saga Dawa, Shoton, Gyantse Horse Racing Festival and Tashilhunpo Tangkha Festival.
 Saga Dawa is a month-long festival and is celebrated all over Tibet.
 But according to Tibetans, the most sacred place to observe this festival is at Tarboche, located at the foot of Mount Kailash.
 Shoton or Yoghurt Eating Festival is held at Lhasa’s Drepung and Sera Monasteries.

 During this festival, the monks end their month-long meditation by eating yogurt.
 Large thangkas decorated with Lord Buddha’s images are unfurled and Tibetan operas and masked dances are held.
 During Gyantse Horse Racing Festival the nomadic horsemen come with their horses to take part in the race.
 There are also archery competitions and yak races.
 Tashilhunpo Tangkha Festival is held in the ancient Buddhist monastery of Tashilhunpo in Shigatse.
 The monastery is the holy seat of the Panchen Lama, Tibet’s religious leader who is instrumental in choosing the Dalai Lama.

 Autumn or fall is one of the peak tourist seasons.
 There is no precipitation.
 The days are warm and nights cold.
 Autumn is harvesting season and the farmlands are covered with golden patches filled with ripened barley.
 This is the right season to take a photographic tour as the whole landscape is covered in autumnal hues.